ronaldbosma/azure-integration-services-quickstart/README.md

 az monitor log-analytics workspace delete --resource-group rg-aisquick-sdc-5spzh --workspace-name log-aisquick-sdc-5spzh --force
 ```

 After that, redeploy the template.
+If logging still doesn't appear, deploy the template in a different region or using a different environment name.

 I've registered https://github.com/Azure/azure-dev/issues/5080 in the Azure Developer CLI repository to track this issue.